-5.2.1.2.2 Multiple Echo Sounding Sources in a Single or Multiple Grids create different grids for different system types (i.e., single beam echo sounders or multibeam echo sounders).
+5.2.1.2.2 Multiple Echo Sounding Sources in a Single or Multiple Grids

+In cases where multiple echo sounding sources (e.g., single beam and multibeam) are used to cover a survey area, create different grids for different system types (i.e., single beam echo sounders or multibeam echo sounders).

 The exception to this is for crossline data; where main scheme and cross line system types differ, the resulting data will be submitted in a single grid provided doing so will not reduce the resolution of the strictest resolution requirement.
 In those cases where there is vast disparity between the coverage type and/or resolution of the different sounding sources (e.g., single beam main scheme soundings with scattered high resolution multibeam feature developments, or a mix of multibeam echo sounders with varying specifications), multiple device-specific grids may be required.
 See Section 5.2.2 for additional guidance, and consult with the HSD/NSD Project Manager or COR if necessary.